 Heart

-• Foster curiosity and creativity about what they are learning and about the world around them. to ask questions
+- Foster curiosity and creativity about what they are learning and

-• Foster a love of learning new knowledge and skills, a love of building on existing knowledge and skills and a love of creating, planning and undertaking fieldwork tasks methodically.
+on existing knowledge and skills and a love of creating, planning and

 Hand

-• Understand that geography is essential to everyday life and the impact it can have on our planet.
+the future. - Understand that Geography is essential to everyday life and the

 At English Martyrs we follow the Primary National Curriculum for Geography in England.
-We track our progress on knowledge of place, location, human and physical geography and geographical field work skills for each year group here.

 The National Curriculum states that